 What is Perennial Pea Poisoning?

 The perennial pea (more commonly referred to as the 'sweet pea') is a species of flowering climbing plant that is native to the northern shores of the Mediterranean.
 The plant is fairly popular amongst gardeners due to both its colorful flowers and height, which makes them quite useful for screening gaps in borders and flower beds.
-However, despite its pleasant looks, the sweet pea is contains some surprisingly dangerous substances that can cause extremely serious health problems in humans and animals alike.
+However, despite its pleasant looks, the sweet pea contains some surprisingly dangerous substances that can cause extremely serious health problems in humans and animals alike.

 Symptoms of Perennial Pea Poisoning in Cats